OT Application and Requirements

 - Must meet the OTD Technical Standards, which includes the physical abilities necessary to perform as an occupational therapist.

-- The OT program does not accept transfer students or transfer credits.
+- The OTD program does not accept transfer students or transfer credits.

 Important deadlines in your application process.